Darsh411/Backend_Assign1/README.md

 POST /api/login: Login with an existing username and password.
 Upon successful login, it returns a JWT access token.

-POST /api/blogs: Create a new blog by providing a blog title, content, author ID, and optionally, subscriber information.
+POST /api/blogs: Create a new blog by providing a blog title, content, and author ID.
+The author ID is stored as a foreign key in the blog schema.

 GET /api/blogs/:authorId: Retrieve blogs written by a specific author by providing the author ID.

+GET /api/blogs: Retrieve all blogs.

 Authentication
 Authentication is done using JWT tokens.
-Upon successful login, a token is generated, which should be included in the headers of subsequent requests as Authorization: Bearer <token> or Authorization: <token>
+Upon successful login, a token is generated, which should be included in the headers of subsequent requests as Authorization: <token>

 To access protected endpoints such as creating or retrieving blogs, clients need to include the JWT token obtained during login.